Metadrop/gdpr_onetrust/js_cookie_blocking/README.txt

  * We used the OneTrust Helper functions to block the cookies from clientside(Optanon.InsertHtml and Optanon.InsertScript).
- * To Block Js files from Site code - Create an object for the GdprBlockjs Class and call the optanonInsertscript() with proper arguments.
+ * To Block Js files from Site code - Create an object for the JsCookieBlocking Class and call the optanonInsertscript() with proper arguments.
  	Eg:
- 		$gdpr = GdprBlockjs::Instance();
+ 		$gdpr = JsCookieBlocking::Instance();
  		  /*
 		   * Function create Optanon.InsertScript
 		   * $js_path => The javascript file path